Welcome to today's edition of the Rush 24-7 podcast.

 In the Huntsman case, and we speak about this, and I'm not making any friends in the process, by the way.

-Not that I had any in this area to begin with, frankly, but I have been critical of certain Republican campaign consultants.
+Not that I had any in this area to begin with, frankly, but I have been critical of certain Republican campaign consultants, the people candidates hire to tell them how to win.

-And I have attempted to tell you, as often as possible, that the Republican Party problem with independence is directly traceable to the consultants and pollsters,
+And I have attempted to tell you, as often as possible, that the Republican Party problem with independence is directly traceable to the consultants

-They'll tell you that every election is won, fighting only for 20% of the voters.
+They'll tell you that every election is won fighting only for 20% of the voters.

 And that's what happened.

-That's exactly what happened to John Huntsman.
+It's exactly what happened to John Huntsman.

 He had a consultant, a guy named John Weaver, who in a primary devised a strategy to go after 20% of the voters.

-Or according to polling data 35, but the 20% stems from 40% of Republican, 40% of Democrat, and 20% are independent.
+Or according to polling data 35, but the 20% stems from 40% are Republican, 40% are Democrat, and 20% are independent.

-And the 40% Republican auto vote Republican, the 40% Democrat auto vote Democrat, it's that great 20% that you got to win every election in.
+It's that great 20% that you got to win every election in.

 And these consultants go out and they sell themselves to these candidates.